 For these individuals, the degree must have been obtained from an educational institution in the United States.

 No, it’s not.
 It is a multiple entry visa, which allows a person to travel in and out of the United States any number of times, within the specified visa validity period.
 The spouse and unmarried children of H1-B professionals are also allowed to stay in the United States for the same duration under a dependent category called the H4 visa.

-Once your application has been filed, the selection process can take anywhere between four to six months.
+Once one fills an application, the selection process can take anywhere between four to six months.
 Within the first five days of April, the first 65,000 slots are usually filled.

-When renting with Blueground, all you need to do is show up and start living, everything else has been taken care of.
-Foreigners do not need a resident’s visa to stay with Blueground, a passport or U.S. driver’s license (for U.S. nationals) are accepted.
+When renting with Blueground, all you need to do is show up and start living.
+Everything else has been taken care of.
+Foreigners don’t need a resident’s visa to stay with Blueground, a passport or U.S. driver’s license (for U.S. nationals) are accepted.